bears-space/rocketpal/README.md

 - On **Arch**-based systems, run `sudo pacman -S --needed base-devel`.
 - On **Ubuntu**-based systems, run `sudo apt install build-essential`.

+If you are on a **Linux or MacOS** system, ensure Tk (for `tkinter`) is installed before you continue or you won't be able to see any graphical output.
+For example, on Arch-based systems, run `sudo pacman -S tk`.

 Now, install Python 3.8.0 using pyenv, like this: